100000000x/website/_posts/2020-10-23-django-react-boilerplate-saas.md

 [![Default Django welcome site](django_start_project.png){:.image-border}](django_start_project.png)

-Congratulations you have successfully initialized the backend! :tada: We are in the half-way of this post, let's initialize the frontend project.
+Congratulations you have successfully initialized the backend!
+We are in the half-way of this post, let's initialize the frontend project.

 To stop the Django development server use keyboard: `CONTROL+C`.